 December 9, 2021

 Cvent announced the completion of the business combination of Cvent and Dragoneer Growth Opportunities Corp.
 II, the special purpose acquisition company formed to enable the public listing.
 Cvent started trading on the Nasdaq Global Market under the ticker symbol “CVT” with shares priced at $10.
-It’s clear that the company hopes this move will enable further growth and global expansion.
+The company hopes this move will enable further growth and global expansion.

 November 19, 2021

-mmhmm has used an undisclosed portion of its recently raised $100M to acquire Macro, a Zoom client that allows users to personalize the way they show up on Zoom calls.
-With both companies focused on making live or pre-recorded video communication more engaging and fun, this is an obvious match.
+mmhmm has used an undisclosed portion of its recently raised $100M to acquire Macro, a Zoom client that allows users to personalize how they show up on Zoom calls.
+This is an obvious match with both companies focused on making live or pre-recorded video communication more engaging and fun.
 With the entire Macro team joining the mmhmm team, we expect Macro’s client-level technology to be integrated into mmhmm’s virtual camera capabilities.

 November 16, 2021

 Bizzabo acquired Montreal-based smart wearables startup Kilk for an undisclosed amount.
 The acquisition brings new onsite hardware and software expertise in-house.
 Bizzabo is keen to offer its clients rich behavioral and intent data that is common in virtual events.
 Klik’s wearable tech and infrastructure add data visibility opportunities for in-person events comparable to virtual events.

 November 9, 2021

 Virtual environment platform 6Connex acquires Poland-based event management platform Eventory.
 The terms of the deal were not disclosed.
 Eventory adds a registration tool, an intuitive event portal, and a mobile app to 6Connex’s offering.
 It also provides a 2D virtual environment with chat, surveys, polls, and networking features.